What is an IP Licence?

 How Do I Do It?

-You should get your IP Licence Agreement drafted or reviewed by a lawyer.
-Often, an IP Licence will form part of another contract you have with a customer, such as a Service Agreement or Development Agreement.
+You should have your IP Licence Agreement drafted or reviewed by a qualified lawyer to ensure it complies with the latest legal standards.
+Often, an IP Licence forms part of a broader contract you have with a customer—such as a Service Agreement or Development Agreement—so it’s important that all related documents are consistent and comprehensive.

 IP Licence Agreement Example

-Morgan has written some software code that can be integrated with all sorts of apps to prompt notifications.
-Three different app companies want to use this software in their apps, which means that she needs a non-exclusive licence drafted.
+Morgan has developed innovative software code that can be integrated with various apps to prompt real-time notifications.
+Three different app companies are interested in using her software, meaning that she needs a non-exclusive licence drafted.

 What’s In An IP Licence?

-An IP Licence should cover the following parameters:
+An IP Licence Agreement should cover the following parameters:

-• Territory – Where will the agreement apply?
-E.g. worldwide, Australia-wide,
+• Territory – Where does the agreement apply?
+E.g. worldwide, Australia-wide, or limited to a particular state?

-• Term – How long will the licence last for?
-E.g. 1 year, 3 years, forever?
+• Term – How long will the licence last?
+Options might include fixed terms such as 1 year, 3 years, or even a perpetual licence.

-• Revocability – Can the licence be revoked and if so what are the implications?
+• Revocability – Can the licence be revoked, and if so, under what circumstances and with what notice?

 • Transferability / Sub-Licences – Can the licence be transferred or sub-licenced to another person or company?

-• Purpose – Are there any restrictions on what the IP can be used for?
+• Purpose – Are there any restrictions on the use of the IP to ensure that it aligns with your business strategy and brand values?

 Need Help With An IP Licence?

-At Sprintlaw, we have a team of experienced lawyers can assist you with drafting or reviewing your IP Licence Agreement.
-Get in contact with one of our consultants for a no-obligation chat on how we can help you sort out your IP Licence Agreement and help with any other legal issues your business may have.
+At Sprintlaw, our experienced team of lawyers is ready to assist you with drafting or reviewing your IP Licence Agreement.
+Get in touch with one of our consultants for a no-obligation chat on how we can help you navigate the complexities of IP licensing in 2025.
+You can also explore our IP Licence Agreement service page for more details and to learn how our solutions can support your business’s evolving legal needs.

 About Sprintlaw